Chart Color Schemes

 East Lismore features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 60.1% of all households, including 20.9% couples with children, 21.8% couples without children, and 16.0% single parent families.
-Non-family households constitute the remaining 39.9%, with lone person households at 34.5% and group households comprising 5.7%.
-The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.
+Family households account for 60.1% of all households, consisting of 20.9% couples with children, 21.8% couples without children, and 16.0% single parent families.
+Non-family households make up the remaining 39.9%, with lone person households at 34.5% and group households comprising 5.7%.
+The median household size is 2.3 people, smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households